Slade left out of England's Rugby World Cup squad

 Analysis: Chris Jones, BBC rugby union correspondent

-Eight years on from being a surprise inclusion in the 2015 Rugby World Cup squad, Henry Slade now faces the disappointment of being left out.
+Eight years on from being a surprise inclusion in the 2015 Rugby World Cup squad, Slade now faces the disappointment of being left out.

 It is a huge call.
-Slade has been an ever-present in the midfield for the whole of the last World Cup cycle, but Joe Marchant impressed against Wales on Saturday and offers a point of difference with his dynamism and versatility.
+Slade has been an ever-present in the midfield for the whole of the last World Cup cycle, but Marchant impressed against Wales on Saturday and offers a point of difference with his dynamism and versatility.

 Elsewhere, the squad has a mix of youth and experience, with Borthwick opting for a large core of players who were there in Japan four years ago.

-But while there is depth in certain areas, in others there is very little, with huge pressure on players such as Jamie George at hooker, Maro Itoje at lock and Billy Vunipola at number eight.
+But while there is depth in certain areas, in others there is very little, with huge pressure on players such as George at hooker, Maro Itoje at lock and Vunipola at number eight.

 SB is doyen of the dour Prem tactics of biff and bash, repeat then kick away.
 All at a snail's pace.